 When traveling as a couple, sometimes you have to make a few compromises and push past your personal comfort zone to do something your spouse is excited about.
-Going into the big, deep ocean AT NIGHT with giant kite-looking creatures at least four times my size was one of these situations.
-Buddy has been dreaming of the Big Island manta ray dive in Kona since a friend of ours did it years ago.
-He thought it looked magical.
-I thought it sounded terrifying.
-So, we came to a decision – we’d sign up for a trip with Manta Ray Dives of Hawaii, but I’d do the manta ray night snorkel while he did the more intense manta ray night dive option.
+Going into the big, deep ocean AT NIGHT with giant kite-looking creatures at least twice my size was one of these situations.
+Buddy has been dreaming of the Big Island Hawaii manta ray dive off the Kona Coast since a friend of ours did it years ago.

-Since activities tend to book up fast in Hawaii, we signed up weeks before we would actually get to the island.
-And then I did my best to put it out of my mind.
-I wouldn’t be sitting on the bottom of the ocean while the enormous sea pancakes swam around me, but I was still nervous about floating above them in the dark.
+I wouldn't be sitting on the bottom of the ocean while the enormous sea pancakes swam around me, but I was still nervous about floating above them in the dark.

 Fast forward to the fateful day of our Hawaii manta ray experience.
 We had arrived in Kona to a thick cloud of vog (volcanic fog) from the active volcano that had been making the news daily in Hawaii – and on the mainland.
-After a relaxing stay on the laid-back isle of Molokai, the volcanic activity and increased traffic on the Big Island had me a little on edge.
+After a relaxing stay on the laid-back isle of Molokai, the volcanic activity and increased traffic on the Big Island of Hawaii had me a little on edge.
 But surprisingly, I was getting excited to see the manta rays at night.
 And Buddy could barely contain himself.

 Along the way, we were treated to the company of a pod of dolphins who swam alongside the boat.
 They stayed with us for what felt like at least five minutes, before going off on their own adventure.

-Snorkeling with Manta Rays in Kona
+Snorkeling with Big Island Hawaii Manta Rays in Kona

 On the surface, the rest of us got our snorkel gear on and prepared to face the manta rays (literally).
 The Manta Ray Dives of Hawaii crew put the lighted flotation devices in the water for us to hold onto and told us to jump in and swim the couple of feet over to them.
 I did this with little thought as to what may be below me, which later surprised me to realize.
 I guess I was more curious than afraid at that point.